HTTP Status Code Reference – Lookup 100–599 Responses

-Complete HTTP status code reference guide with detailed descriptions, usage examples, RFC references, and practical guidance for web developers and API designers.
+Stop searching for HTTP status code meanings!
+Complete reference guide with detailed descriptions, usage examples, RFC references, and practical guidance for web developers and API designers.
+Covers all codes from 100 to 599 with real-world examples.
+Free, works offline, searchable.

 What are the main HTTP status code categories?